cosmicpython/book/outline.md

 # Why are you the best person to write this book?

-Harry has already written one excellent Python book for O'Reilly,  this will make a nice sequel.
+Harry has already written one excellent Python book for O'Reilly,  this will make a nice sequel (in fact it covers some of the further reading subjects suggested in the final chapter of said book).
 Bob knows more than Harry about the subject matter though.